Coutts: Clients

 Until the 20th century Coutts was a clearing bank to the nobility and landed gentry, but then became a wealth manager to a wider range of clients, including entrepreneurs, entertainers, sportsmen, professionals, executives, and lottery winners.
 The British royal family are notable clients; the bank was sometimes referred to as "the Queen's bank".
 There are stringent requirements to being accepted as a client, not just based on financial assets.
 In 2001 prospective clients needed at least £500,000 in disposable funds; in 2022 potential clients are asked "Are you looking to borrow £1m+?", or to use the bank's investment advisory services for assets over £1m.

-Between 2011 and 2015 Prince Charles accepted €3 million in cash from the prime minister of Qatar, Hamad bin Jassim bin Jaber Al Thani.
-The funds were said to be in the form of €500 notes, handed over in person in three tranches, in a suitcase, holdall and carrier bags.
-Charles's meetings with Al Thani did not appear in the Court Circular.
-Coutts collected the cash and each payment was deposited into the accounts of The Prince of Wales's Charitable Fund.
-There is no evidence that the payments were illegal or that it was not intended for the money to go to the charity.

-The Captain Tom Foundation is a client of Coutts.
-On 30 June 2022, the Charity Commission for England and Wales opened a statutory inquiry into the charity due to questions regarding its financial relationship with members of the Ingram-Moore family, who served as trustees of the charity.

 Design

 Coutts often collaborates with British fashion designers, including previous designs for its distinctive credit and debit cards.
 In 2004, British fashion designer and Savile Row tailor Ozwald Boateng designed the super-premium Coutts World Charge Card, and in 2006 Stella McCartney was commissioned to design the Coutts Visa debit card.
 The card included a translucent Coutts logo which could only be seen if held up to the light.

-In 2013 Coutts replaced its purple 'World' charge card, which had been designed by Boateng, with the new 'Silk' Charge card.
+In 2013, Coutts replaced its purple 'World' charge card, which had been designed by Boateng, with the new 'Silk' Charge card.
 The silk design was inspired by the traditional Chinese wallpaper brought back by Britain's first ambassador to China, Earl Macartney in 1794, and presented to Thomas Coutts, which lines the walls of the boardroom at the Strand headquarters.

 Coutts also utilises the large glass atrium on its headquarters in London for various displays that have showcased significant events, such as the death of Queen Elizabeth II through to celebrating public & religious events as well as the annual Pride in London march which finishes in Trafalgar Square.